Spiritual Prep & Cross-Cultural Training

-We will all be involved in initiative evangelism and discipleship.
+We will all be involved in ministry and discipleship.

-We will all submit ourselves to the summer mission leaders and our team leaders, even when we may not agree with them. (see Philippians 2:1-5)
+We will all submit ourselves to the project leaders and our team leaders, even when we may not agree with them (see Philippians 2:1-5).

 We will all maintain a teachable spirit, willing to admit our mistakes, and make corrections in our lives when necessary.